 Laura is a new-ish addition to the Greenpoint community, moving here in 2007 with her husband Jonathan Fox and their Boston Terrier, Buster Brown.
 The family is recently joined by one Jasper Fox, last seen drooling on a non tree-lined stretch of sidewalk near you.
 Laura abandoned a life of glamour and excitement as a network news producer in Manhattan for a life of excitement and glamour in North Brooklyn, where she is renovating a home on Guernsey Street which dates back to 1872.
 Her involvement with community work began after she misunderstood her neighbor, Trina McKeever, believing that an invitation to join forces as Friends of Bushwick Inlet Park was the promise of a permanent boat slip on the East River.
 She soon discovered an outlet for her steady tiller hand, helping to set up the Community Committee for the Open Space Alliance for North Brooklyn and serving as the group’s first co-chair.
 Laura joined the board of GWAPP in 2012.

 Heather Van De Mark – Online Content Editor

-Heather is a graphic designer and consultant specializing in non-profit organizations and social justice causes.
-Originally from upstate New York, Heather settled into the charming Greenpoint neighborhood in 2011.
+Heather is a designer/writer specializing in non-profit organizations and social causes.
+Originally from central NY, Heather settled into the charming Greenpoint neighborhood in 2011.
 While most of her community activism takes place from behind a computer screen, Heather can often be found at CB1 meetings, the McCarren Park track and any of the parks along the waterfront.

 Originally from Los Angeles, Ryan is a relatively new but very proud resident of Greenpoint.
 He was drawn to Greenpoint by the strong sense of community and history of local activism.
 Ryan can be found at North Brooklyn Farms, the urban farm at the Domino Sugar Factory, which he co-founded or working in the 61 Franklin Street Community Garden.